 Who I Lived With

 I was lucky enough to live with the sweetest lady Jenya, and her 8-year old son, who was taking ILP classes at the time.
 Who you are living with depends — girls in my group had all sorts of different families.
-One girl was living with a whole family and had her own Russian grandma, auntie, uncle, mom, dad, siblings, and even a little nephew who was born during her semester.
+One girl was living with a whole family and had her own grandma, auntie, uncle, mom, dad, siblings, and even a little nephew who was born during her semester.
 Another girl in my group had a cute family of three (mom, dad, and host sister), while another was living with just a grandma — her very own babushka!

 What It Was Really Like

 Plan on it being awkward at first.
-ILP arranges everything, so when we landed in Russia, we met with our Local Coordinator who got us all where we needed to be.
+ILP arranges everything, so when we landed, we met with our Local Coordinator who got us all where we needed to be.
 Some host families met their volunteer right at the airport, but I went with a few girls to be driven to our families first.
 My new host mom and host brother were waiting for me at home, helped me get my suitcase up the 4 flights of stairs, and showed me my room.

-After hours of being on a plane, suddenly I was in a little Russian apartment living with people I didn't know — which took a minute to get used to.
+After hours of being on a plane, suddenly I was in a little tiny apartment living with people I didn't know — which took a minute to get used to.
 But honestly?
 The minute I got there, I felt like family.
 Jenya had dinner for me when I landed (it was late at night) and had a cute breakfast waiting for me when I woke up.
-Over the following weeks, I showed her pictures of my trips around Russia and pictures from home, we used Google Translate to talk about her family, I played puppets and the piano with my host sibling, and more.
+Over the following weeks, I showed her pictures of my trips around my city and pictures from home, we used Google Translate to talk about her family, I played puppets and the piano with my host sibling, and more.

 Just a few weeks in, it switched from coming home and just eating dinner with my family (then going into my room to FaceTime home, or work on lesson planning) to wanting to sit and talk about where Jenya grew up, stories from when she was little, sharing plans about vacations to Europe, memories surrounding the pictures and items in my bedroom, and more.